Teaching & Research

 Teaching

-Suzanne Schwarz’s teaching at the University of Worcester focuses on the transatlantic slave trade and West Africa in the eighteenth and nineteenth centuries.
-She also focuses on developing historical research skills for students through the study of regional and local history.
-She was the recipient of two student-led teaching awards in 2013 and 2014.
+Suzanne Schwarz’s teaching at the University of Worcester focuses on the transatlantic slave trade and its abolition in the eighteenth and nineteenth centuries.
+She also focuses on developing historical research skills for students through the study of regional and local history in Worcestershire.
+She is Fellow of the Higher Education Academy, and has received three student-led awards for her teaching at the University of Worcester.
+In 2023, she received the student award for ‘Excellence in Doctoral Supervision’.

 Current Research